SimoGira/ipc/README.md

 # ipc
-this repo contains some project about about **Inter-process communication**
+This repo contains some project about about **Inter-process communication**

 ###### ipc-calculator
 This is a university project given from my professor of Operative System.